-Individuals may audit courses with the consent of the instructor and the Registrar upon completion of an application and payment of the application fee, payment of the designated audit fee and on a space-available basis.
+Individuals may audit courses with the consent of the instructor and the Registrar upon completion of an application and payment of the designated audit fee and on a space-available basis.
 Fees are not discounted for auditing.
 (See the current Fees section of this Catalog.)
 Auditors may register on the last two days of registration.